pattysc/react-stores-web-1116/README.md

 that have been stored in it.

-This can be a bit messy, since in our above example, the `<Profile />` component actually stores **all** received user object, even though it only ever renders a single one.
+This can be a bit messy, since in our above example, the `<Profile />` component actually stores **all** received user objects, even though it only ever renders a single one.

 In scenarios like that, it's quite common to add this "filtering" logic to the